sak77/Kotlin_coroutines_and_threads/Readme.md

 Kotlin has concept of suspension wherein a suspend modifier is added to a function that performs some thread blocking task.

-With Coroutines, when adding suspend modifier to a function, the CoroutineDispatcher is able to temporarily pause (suspend) operation of the function if it blocks the thread.
+With Coroutines, when adding suspend modifier to a function, the CoroutineScheduler is able to temporarily pause (suspend) operation of the function if it blocks the thread.
-Doing so, allows the CoroutineDispatcher to switch to executing tasks from another Coroutine instead.
-When the other tasks are executed and the CPU again becomes free, the CoroutineDispatcher will resume the suspended function.
+Doing so, allows the CoroutineScheduler to switch to executing tasks from another Coroutine instead.
+When the other tasks are executed and the CPU again becomes free, the CoroutineScheduler will resume the suspended function.
 This allows for more efficient use of CPU time.

 A suspended function does not block the thread from which it is called.
 Which means the